Cupeño language

-Cupeño, or Pá'anexily, is an Uto-Aztecan language that was spoken by the Cupeño people of southern California, United States.
-Roscinda Nolasquez (d.
-1987) was the last native speaker of Cupeño.
+Cupeño, or Páʾanexily, is an Uto-Aztecan language that was spoken by the Cupeño people of southern California, United States.
+Roscinda Nolásquez was the last native speaker of Cupeño.
 The Cupeño people now speak English.
 The native name Kupangaxwicham means 'people from the sleeping place', referring to their traditional homeland, prior to 1902, of Ktipa (at the base of Warner's Hot Springs).
 A smaller village was located to the south of Ktipa, named Wildkalpa.

 Throughout the 1890s, there was debate over whether the Cupeño people should be allowed to continue living on traditional Cupeño territory.
 After many years of public protests, the California Supreme Court decided to relocate the Cupeño people to the Pala Reservation.

 Cupeño shows linguistic influence from both the languages that preceded it and the Yuman-speaking Ipai, who share their southern border.

 Geographic distribution

 The language was originally spoken in Cupa, Wilaqalpa, and Paluqla, located in San Diego County, California, and later around the Pala Indian Reservation.